 AG1: There are seventy-five ingredients in AG1 and they’re all linked to some kind of health benefit.
 There are the grasses like wheat grass and alfalfa, the algae spirulina and chlorella, and an assortment of powdered fruits and vegetables that all come together to provide a big hit of antioxidants and micronutrients.
 The algae in particular have been pretty strongly linked to lower blood pressure and a lower risk of heart disease, according to studies published in Nutrition Journal and the Journal of Medicinal Food.(1)(2)

 There are also a lot of roots and herbs linked to everything from mental clarity to stress management, better immunity, liver health, better blood sugar, and general longevity.
 These include astragalus, rhodiola rosea, eleuthero root, milk thistle, reishi mushrooms, beta glucans, and rosehip.
 These mushrooms are considered “adaptogenic” and are drawing the attention of a lot of researchers — evidence in Mediators of Inflammation found that they may have anti-cancer effects in addition to improving immunity and lowering inflammation.(3)

 There are also 7.2 billion probiotic bacteria from two strains to boost digestive health and possibly immunity.

-Total Living Drink Greens: Kylea’s product has almost all of the same ingredients as Athletic Greens and in roughly the same quantities as well.
+Total Living Drink Greens: Kylea’s product has almost all of the same ingredients as AG1 and in roughly the same quantities as well.
 They both have spirulina, chlorella, and wheat grass, which are something of a holy trinity in the greens powder industry — practically every product worth its salt contains the three of them in some measure.